Vision Support title image

 Nutrients are targeted to shield photoreceptor cells from oxidative damage caused by light exposure and metabolic activity.
 They also aim to preserve the density of macular pigment, which filters harmful blue light.
 Additionally, maintaining adequate blood flow and structural integrity of ocular tissues is a key component.

-Ingredients: Taurine Ginkgo carotenoids Vitamin C Vitamin E Zinc Astaxanthin Vitamin A Copper
+Ingredients: Riboflavin Selenium Lycopene EPA (Eicosapentaenoic Acid) Flavonoid Taurine Ginkgo Rutin Vitamin D Resveratrol Vitamin A carotenoids Vitamin C Vitamin E Zinc Astaxanthin Copper Vinpocetine

 Highest effect